charnon1/Team1/README.md

 * Hardware - The 3d printed chassis design has been finalised and will be ready to be printed next week
 * Network - Already completed.

+Comparison to objective: Really behind in schedule.
+Additional time slot needs to be arranged for more progress.
+All members may need to be moved to software where significantly more progress is needed.

 ###Week 5 Checklist
 - [ ] Overall goals: Testing and fixing, final run.
 - [ ] All -Test robot